 Babies with metabolic disorders, also called “inborn errors of metabolism,” can suffer devastating injuries when their metabolic condition is not diagnosed and treated promptly.
 Hospitals and doctors can identify newborns with metabolic disorders using a simple blood test – known as “newborn metabolic screening” – shortly after birth.
 When these disorders are identified early, babies will receive proper treatment that usually allows them to escape injury and live productive lives.
 However, if these diseases are not caught in time, they likely will cause lifelong disabilities.

-Senior partner Chuck Hehmeyer leads the Raynes Lawn Hehmeyer team devoted to advocating for children with metabolic disorders.
-Mr. Hehmeyer has represented families across the country whose infants with metabolic disorders either were not correctly diagnosed in time to prevent damage or received improper medical care after the correct diagnosis was made.
-He has vastly improved the quality of care provided to these children, literally changing the standard of care.
-On behalf of his clients, he has worked closely with the world’s leading doctors in this field.
+Raynes & Lawn is devoted to advocating for children with metabolic disorders.
+Our attorneys have represented families across the country whose infants with metabolic disorders either were not correctly diagnosed in time to prevent damage or received improper medical care after the correct diagnosis was made.
+We have vastly improved the quality of care provided to these children, literally changing the standard of care.
+On behalf of our clients, we have worked closely with the world’s leading doctors in this field.

 Metabolic disorders may not be identified at birth because the lab that performs the test or the infant’s doctor makes a medical error.
 In some cases, the blood sample for the test may not be collected at the right time.
 If these disorders are not diagnosed early, infants may develop permanent disabilities.
 If your baby’s newborn metabolic disorder was not diagnosed soon enough, they may have legal rights to pursue damages from the parties that are responsible for the medical negligence.